Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Worked example: Arabidopsis thaliana Arabidopsis thaliana floral GRN

-Under the ordering $\pi^*$ (one of the four $\mu_E$-minimizers; Eq.~\eqref{eq:athaliana_optimal_ordering}, Table~\ref{tab:athaliana_ordering_validation}), $f$ has exactly 10 fixed points, grouped in four balls at resolution $n=4$.
-Configuration indices in this subsection and in Table~\ref{tab:fp_sequences} use the encoding $m = \sum_{k=0}^{N-1} x_{\alpha_k} 2^k$ with $\pi^*$; ball assignment depends on the chosen ordering.
+Under the best-known ordering $\pi^*$ (Eq.~\ref{eq:athaliana_optimal_ordering}, Table~\ref{tab:athaliana_ordering_validation}), $f$ has exactly 10 fixed points, grouped in four balls at resolution $n=4$.
+Note that configuration indices in this subsection and in Table~\ref{tab:fp_sequences} use the encoding $m = \sum_{k=0}^{N-1} x_{\alpha_k} 2^k$ with $\pi^*$; ball assignment depends on the chosen ordering.